What About Fido?

 KCWS was fortunate to receive a substantial donation in 2012 from a single community member to develop a kennel in our shelter backyard, which would serve as a home for survivor's pets.

-Since its construction in 2012, our 1,350 square-foot kennel has been home to a diverse array of pets, not only cats and dogs.
-KCWS has been home to hamsters, birds, and even beloved snakes and spiders.
-In fact, there is not a pet-type that we refuse, solely based on species.
-We often hear clients express their relief and gratitude when their pet did not have to be left behind or surrendered.
+Since its construction, our 1,350 square-foot kennel has been home to a diverse array of pets, not only cats and dogs.
+KCWS has been home to hamsters, birds, even beloved snakes and spiders.
+In fact, there is not a pet-type we refuse based on its species.
+Often, we hear our clients express relief when their pet did not have to be left behind, or surrendered.

 Physical space for a pet kennel is far from the only requirement needed to provide quality and ethical pet services.
 Staff should also be equipped with the relevant knowledge and available resources needed to serve survivors with pets.

-KCWS has found that community partnerships are a critical facet of serving all pet types, especially large or exotic pets.
-Given that we do not have the ability to house all animal types within our kennel, KCWS has developed local partnerships that we contract to assist us with animal needs.
+At KCWS, we’ve found that community partnerships are necessary to serve all client pet-types, especially large or exotic pets.
+Given that we do not have the ability to house all animal types within our kennel, KCWS has developed local partnerships we can contract to assist with any animal needs.

-For example, if a client were to call us stating that they are looking for safe shelter from abuse but have a pet horse they do not want to leave behind, KCWS would accommodate the client by reaching out to a trusted local horse stable provider.
-We would create a contract agreement keeping the horse safe and comfortable while the owner stays with us.
+For example, if a client were to call us stating that they are looking for safe shelter from abuse but have a pet horse they do not want to leave behind, KCWS would work to accommodate the client by reaching out to a trusted local horse stable provider.
+We could create a contract agreement, keeping the horse safe and comfortable while the owner stays with us.

 KCWS will also ensure that any veterinary and/or behavioral training needs are addressed through community partnerships with clinics and trainers.

-Our staff first considers pet ownership during the initial screening process when we receive a crisis call.
+Our staff first considers pet ownership during the initial screening process after receiving a crisis call.
 Early identification of a client's pet is critical, as the caller may not be aware they can bring their pet into shelter.
-They may also need assistance creating a plan to remove the pet from the place of abuse.
+They might also need assistance creating a plan to remove the pet from the place of abuse safely.

 If a client is approved for our shelter program, and they disclose that they have a pet, that pet’s safety is continuously considered throughout their stay with us.
 Staff will assess the well-being of the pet while they are here through safety-planning and case management, just as we do with their owners.